What are Kid’s Insoles?

-We know that between the ages of 1 and 5 years, up to 95% of children haven’t developed arches in their feet yet.
-For those who are above this age category and you notice that they are yet to form an arch, it is important to keep in mind that if there is no pain or symptoms.
+We know that between the ages of 1 and 5, up to 95% of children haven’t developed arches in their feet.
+For those above this age category and you notice that they are yet to form an arch, it is essential to keep in mind that if there is no pain or symptoms then there is no need to worry.
 There is minimal to no evidence that kids’ insoles reduce the risk of pain in the future.
-In line with this, there is no evidence to suggest that having flat feet increases your risk of foot pain.
+In line with this, no evidence suggests that flat feet increase your risk of foot pain.

-One keynote can be if they have a stiff big toe and a flat medial longitudinal arch to their foot.
-This can be an indicator that biomechanically they may not be able to load fully through their big toe and this has the potential to cause pain.
+One keynote can be if your child has a stiff big toe and a flat medial longitudinal arch to their foot.
+This can be an indicator that biomechanically, they may not be able to load fully through their big toe, and this has the potential to cause pain.
 In this instance, it is recommended that you see a specialist.

 Kids Insoles: Reasons for using kids orthotics in the young adult with flat feet

-There is evidence for the use of orthotics/insoles with children or adolescents above the age of 5, if they have pain.
+There is evidence for using orthotics/insoles with children or adolescents above 5 if they have pain.
 Conditions such as heel pain, arch pain, knee pain, and Achilles pain all have the potential to be helped by the use of an orthotic/insole.
-We suggest that if your child is experiencing some discomfort, you should bring them to see a therapist, to confirm the source of pain.
+We suggest that if your child is experiencing discomfort, you should bring them to see a therapist confirm the source of pain.
 If applicable, try an off-the-shelf orthotic first, which your therapist can advise you on.
 If this fails, then a custom insole may be required.
-To learn more about our custom orthotics please click here.
+To learn more about our custom orthotics, please click here.

 Why do Children wear insoles?

+Insoles can ease pain, provide extra comfort and improve the foot’s movement through the gait cycle.
 Children who are older than the age of 5 often wear insoles if they have foot pain.
-Insoles can ease pain, provide extra comfort and improve the movement of the foot through the gait cycle.
 These are often recommended after a consultation with a medical professional.

 What is the difference between inserts and insoles?

 Shoe inserts are the support that comes inside a shoe.
-It can be glued or stitched into a shoe or sometimes just sit on top of the sole of the shoe.
-An insole or orthotic is a seperate component that can be added to the inside of a shoe for extra comfort or to address biomechanical faults.
+It can be glued or stitched into a shoe or sometimes sit on top of the shoe’s sole.
+An insole or orthotic is a separate component that can be added to the inside of a shoe for extra comfort or to address biomechanical faults.

-In most cases is it possible to remove the insert that belongs to a shoe.
-This is replaced with insoles and there is no need to size up.
-When it is not possible to remove the insert of the shoe then it is recommended to size up for insoles.
+In most cases, is it possible to remove the insert that belongs to a shoe?
+This is replaced with insoles, and there is no need to size up.
+When it is impossible to remove the insert of the shoe, it is recommended to size up for insoles.

 What are the best shoes for toddlers with flat feet?

-It is normal for most toddlers to have flat feet up until the age of 5 therefore it is not recommended to purchase any specific support shoes for toddlers with flat feet.
-After the age of 5, if they have flat feet and pain, it is recommended to have a consultation with a medical professional such as a podiatrist to see what are the best shoes and whether kids’ insoles are required.
+It is usual for most toddlers to have flat feet up until the age of 5.
+Therefore, purchasing any specific support shoes for toddlers with flat feet is not recommended.
+After the age of 5, if they have flat feet and pain, it is recommended to have a consultation with a medical professional such as a podiatrist, to see the best shoes and whether kids’ insoles are required.